 Aviation and customs security measures

-As part of the "vigipirate" plan in France and comparable measures taken in other countries, security checks have multiplied in France and Poland with regard to people as well as luggage.
-It is therefore important not to present oneself at the airport with any object that is cutting, blunt or capable of being used as a weapon (all types of knives, fork, scissors, cutter, compass...), nor any narcotic product.
-Clothing or objects showing physical or olfactory traces of narcotic products may give rise to additional police checks.
+As part of the "Vigipirate" plan in France and similar measures taken in other countries, security checks have increased in France and Poland against both people and luggage.
+It is therefore important not to present yourself at the airport with any object that is sharp, blunt or can be used as a weapon (all types of knives, forks, scissors, cutters, compasses...), nor any narcotic product.
+Clothing or objects showing physical or olfactory traces of narcotic drugs may give rise to additional police checks.

 The organizers decline any responsibility in case of non-compliance with these rules, and encourage teachers to remind their students firmly before departure.